jeremylt/LFAToolkit.jl/docs/src/public/basis.md

 The finite element basis objects represent the discretization of the problem.

 There are convenience constructors for H1 tensor product bases on uniformly spaced, Gauss-Lobatto, or Gauss-Legendre points with Gauss-Lobatto or Gauss-Legendre quadrature.
-There are also nonpolynomial bases available derived from conformal maps such as sausagetransformation, koslofftalezertransformation and the haletrefethenstriptransformation.
+There are also nonpolynomial bases available derived from conformal maps such as `sausagetransformation`, `koslofftalezertransformation`, and `haletrefethenstriptransformation`.
 Users can create additional finite element bases if the prerequisite information is provided.

 ### Base Classes